 The contribution requirements for the GLI Plan are governed by §51.1-506 and §51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
 The total rate for the GLI Plan was 1.34% of covered employee compensation.
 This was allocated into an employee and an employer component using a 60/40 split.
 The employee component was 0.80% (1.34% x 60%) and the employer component was 0.54% (1.34% x 40%).
 Employers may elect to pay all or part of the employee contribution; however, the employer must pay all of the employer contribution.
-Each employer's contractually required employer contribution rate for the year ended June 30, 2023 was 0.54% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
+Each employer's contractually required employer contribution rate for the year ended June 30, 2024 was 0.54% of covered employee compensation.
+This rate was the final approved General Assembly rate, which was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
 The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits payable during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the GLI Plan from the entity were \$2,396 and \$2,310 for the years ended June 30, 2023 and June 30, 2022, respectively.
+Contributions to the GLI Plan from the entity were \$2,505 and \$2,396 for the years ended June 30, 2024 and June 30, 2023, respectively.

-In June 2022, the Commonwealth made a special contribution of approximately \$30.4 million to the Group Life Insurance Plan.
-This special payment was authorized by a budget amendment included in Chapter 1 of the 2022 Appropriation Act and is classified as a non-employer contribution.
+In June 2023, the Commonwealth made a special contribution of approximately \$10.1 million to the Group Life Insurance Plan.
+This special payment was authorized by Chapter 2 of the Acts of Assembly of 2022, Special Session I, as amended by Chapter 769, 2023 Acts of Assembly Reconvened Session, and is classified as a special employer contribution.
+The entity's proportionate share is reflected in the miscellaneous income line of the financial statements.